Influx of students with special needs means more staff in RSU 73

-After the meeting, Special Education Director Tammy Holmes said the educational technicians will be working in the Life Skills program.
+After the meeting, Special Education Director Tammy Verreault said the education technicians will be working in the Life Skills program.
 One will be at Spruce Mountain Primary School and the other at the middle school.

 Superintendent Scott Albert spoke of the recently aired WGME report on a bus recall that will start Dec.
 1.